 Use appropriate hand signals

-- Signal your intention, shoulder check again and then proceed when safe to do so.
+- Proceed when safe to do so.*

 See and be seen

-- one red tail light. *
+- Use one red tail light. *

-Be careful at intersections
+Take care at intersections

 - Proceed with care since most collisions occur at intersections.